vprusa/arcore-android-sdk/README.md

 "How Google uses data when you use our partners' sites or apps", (located at www.google.com/policies/privacy/partners/, or any other URL Google may provide from time to time).

+### Changes (only hello_ar_java)
+Added switchable object (Andy) using offscreen rendering as color mask.
+This can be used for interaction with objects.